Paths to Teaching after DePauw

 Many DePauw Education Studies graduates choose to pursue their teaching license.
 Some students go on to graduate school to get their Master of Arts in Teaching (MAT), while others go into an alternative program in which they work on their MAT or licensure while they fulfill a teaching commitment in an urban school setting.
 Details of various paths to teaching are outlined below.

-Obtaining a Master's Degree with licensure provides the double benefit of obtaining an advanced degree as well as a teaching license.
+Obtaining a Master of Arts in Teaching (MAT) provides the double benefit of obtaining an advanced degree as well as a teaching license.
 Things to consider when choosing a program include time to complete the program, cost, structure, and pre-requisites.
-There is also the choice of choosing an MAT, M.Ed. or M.S in Ed.
-For a description of each, please click here.
-A list of approved teacher education programs by state is provided to the left (as a drop-down menu) to aid in searching for a Master's program.
+Each state's department of education website typically provides a list of approved teacher education programs by state is provided to the left (as a drop-down menu) to aid in searching for MAT programs.

 With a Bachelor's Degree, there are programs in which a person can enroll to get a teaching license without earning the full Master's Degree.
 Transition to Teach programs are one example.
 For information on Indiana's Approved Transition to Teach programs, click here.
 Additionally, many universities offer programs that result in licensure but not in a Master's degree.
 Information on such programs can be found on each university's website.

 These programs allow a person to teach or assist in a classroom in an urban setting while pursuing a teaching license.
 The programs provide mentoring and support as well as compensation.
 There is often a required commitment to teach for a certain length of time.
 Such programs include Uncommon Schools, AUSL, Urban Teachers, IndyTeach, Teach for America, Teach Kentucky, Teaching Fellows, Alliance for Catholic Education Teaching Fellows, and Woodrow Wilson Teaching Fellowship (for secondary science and math teachers).
 Phalen Leadership Academies is an example of an organization which allows college graduates with no teaching license to work as a teaching assistant as an AmeriCorp Teaching Fellow while pursuing a teaching license.